sensu/sensu-go-workshop/lessons/operator/10/README.md

 #### Scenario

 You are responding to an incident or managing a maintenance operation involving multiple nodes.
+You want to silence all the nodes at once instead of having to silence each one individually.

 #### Solution

-To accomplish this we will configure a silence to suppress multiple alerts (i.e. disabling event processing).
+To accomplish this we will configure a silence using a wider subscription, which will silence events coming from _all_ subscribed hosts, instead of just one specific host.
-We'll use `sensuctl` to configure silencing in this lesson.
-You can also configure silences from the Sensu Go web app, which we'll introduce in [Lesson 11].

 #### Steps